 Although Penang cendol did not have the familiar flavour of gula melaka, like Malacca cendol, it was still nice, refreshing and not too sweet.

 Then, I went back to Toh Soon Cafe for its roti bakar (toasts), the queue was much shorter at 11:15am, and I got a table after a short wait.
 Their toasts were customisable from types of grilled bread to types of spread (any 2 out of 4 available).
 I ordered a black charcoal sesame bread with butter-kaya spread and Toh Soon’s self-roasted kopi-o.
-The black bread with sesame aroma was pretty obvious and a nice.
+The black bread with sesame aroma was pretty obvious and very nice.

 Was I overeating again?
 Nope, the cendol was beverage and my next meal could be hours away.